auxghlann/auxghlann/README.md

 # 💫 About Me:
 I'm Allan, a sophomore Computer Science Student from University of Saint Louis Tuguegarao.
 I'm a passionate developer who loves to explore the world of technology.
-The areas of interest that I want to pursue are machine learning, Artificial Intelligence (AI), and someday, some open-source contributions.
+The areas of interest that I want to pursue are machine learning, Artificial Intelligence (AI), Data Engineering, and someday, some open-source contributions.
 I'm also a digital creator that creates contents about showcasing my projects and some tutorials on how to code.

 ## 🌐 Socials: